greatcyan/portfolio/drivercommenting.md

 ## Revenue Analytics Driver Commentaries App
 This app, developed in Power Apps, is a crucial component of the Revenue Analytics project.
 Its primary function is to automate real-time commenting on the top and bottom drivers, dramatically reducing processing time from 4 hours to just seconds.
-By leveraging Power BI Streaming datasets and Power Apps, this solution ensures swift and efficient analysis and commentary, providing immediate insights and enhancing decision-making capabilities.
+By leveraging API, Power BI Streaming datasets, and Power Apps, this solution ensures swift and efficient analysis and commentary, providing immediate insights and enhancing decision-making capabilities.

 ## Backend
 This is how it appears at the backend.
 It is then embedded within the Power BI report, enabling users to directly input their analysis for top and bottom revenue drivers.